BiologicalRecordsCentre/brc-atlas/README.md

 ### BRC Atlas library
-The BRC Atlas library is a Javascript library for...
+The BRC Atlas library is a Javascript library for providing both easy and flexible APIs for creating static and slippy maps for atlas projects.

 ## Installing
 You can get the javscript amd css builds from